cncf/devstats-helm-graphql/README.md

 - `devstats-minimal` - minimal devstats image, used by hourly-sync cron jobs (contains only tools needed to do a hourly sync).
 - `devstats-grafana` - Grafana image containing all tools to provision Grafana for a given project (dashboards JSONs, datasource/config templates etc.).
 - `devstats-test` - image containing all DevStats tests (it contains Go 1.12 runtime and postgres 11 database, executes database, series, metrics, regexp and other tests and other checks: format, lint, imports, vet, const, usedexports, errcheck).
-- `jberkus/simple-patroni:v3` - image containing patroni HA database.
+- `jberkus/simple-patroni:v3` - image containing patroni HA database. `lukaszgryglicki/devstats-patroni` - patched patroni for handling database directory permissions on already existing PVs.

 CI/CD: